-- 4.1 Failure to develop a Community Safety Plan would undermine the Safer Hartlepool Partnership's ability to fulfil its statutory responsibilities around reducing crime and disorder, substance misuse, and re-offending in Hartlepool. - In line with the above, it is incumbent upon the partnership to consider whether 4.2 its existing arrangements are fit for purpose and meeting local need.
+6.1 Failure to develop a Community Safety Plan would undermine the Safer Hartlepool Partnerships ability to fulfil its statutory responsibilities to set out a strategy for the reduction of crime and disorder, combating substance misuse and reduction in re-offending in Hartlepool.

-LEGAL CONSIDERATIONS 5.
+7. LEGAL CONSIDERATIONS

-In accordance with the Crime and Disorder Act 1998 and the Crime and 5.1 Disorder Regulations 2007, the Safer Hartlepool is required to produce a three year Community Safety Plan to set out how it intends to address crime and disorder, substance misuse and re-offending issues.
+7.1 In accordance with the Crime and Disorder Act 1998 (as amended) the Safer Hartlepool Partnership is required to produces a Community Safety Plan to set out how it intends to address crime and disorder, substance misuse, and re-offending issues.

-6. EQUALITY AND DIVERSITY CONSIDERATIONS
+8. EQUALITY AND DIVERSITY CONSIDERATIONS

-6.1 The strategic assessment and consultation process with an annual refresh will ensures that the needs of all sections of the community are considered in formulating and implementing the Community Safety Plan 2020-2023.
+8.1 The annual strategic assessment and consultation process will ensure that the needs of all sections of the community are considered when formulating and implementing the Community Safety Plan 2020-2021.